SFH-Foundation/sfhfoundation/docs/books/sufism/index.md

+---
 title: Sufism and Self-Knowledge

-descrtiption: Sufism and Self-Knowledge Book Category
+descrtiption: An overview of Sufism and Self-Knowledge as described by Shaykh Fadhlalla Haeri, an acknowledged Sufi master and adept in the way of self-knowledge and transformation
+image: books/sufism/spectrum.jpg
+---

 # Sufism and Self-Knowledge